ahmetb/cloud-run-faq/README.md

 [custom domain]: https://cloud.google.com/run/docs/mapping-custom-domains

+### How can I use my own TLS certificates for Cloud Run?

+When you use custom domain mapping feature of Cloud Run, it will provision a TLS certificate for your domain.
+However, if you want to use custom features, check out the [Cloud HTTP(S) Load Balancer (GCLB) integration][setup-neg].

 ### How can I redirect all HTTP traffic to HTTPS?

 This is built in and required.
 To make Cloud Run secure by default, Cloud Run